MadrHacks/madrhacks.github.io/content/about.md

-# Hello
+---

-We are MadrHacks, a group of people with a common denominator: Hacking.
+title: Greetings

-We love to use things differently.
+---

-We love computer science. (even if sometimes you would throw it away)
+We are MadrHacks,

-# Play time
+a group of people with a common denominator: computer science + later thinking = (ethical) hacking.

-{{< elm id="easter" module="Easter" >}}
+We represent the hacking group of the [University of Udine](https://uniud.it) and we love to play CTF.